cmkobel/CompareM2/README.md

 There are also a few pseudo targets defined.
 For instance `fast` which runs sequence_lengths, assembly-stats and mashtree.
 There is also one named `isolate` which runs all the analyses that are relevant for clinical isolates (sequence_lengths, prokka, kraken2, mlst, abricate, assembly-stats, gtdbtk, busco, checkm2, roary, snp-dists, fasttree, mashtree) as well as one named `meta` which runs the analyses that are relevant to metagenomes (aka.
 MAGs), these are sequence_lengths, prokka, kraken2, gtdbtk, busco, checkm2, mashtree.

-**Hint:** You can run one of these pseudorules just like any other rulename with `asscom --until meta` or `asscom2 --until isolate`
+**Hint:** You can run one of these pseudorules just like any other rulename with `asscom2 --until meta` or `asscom2 --until isolate`

 # Installation via Conda/Mamba

 This is the recommended way to install Assemblycomparator2.
 Please note that it is highly recommended that you have apptainer on your system as it makes Assemblycomparator2 able to use a compressed docker-image that speeds up installation significantly.
-If you are not able to [install apptainer](https://apptainer.org/docs/user/main/quick_start.html#installation-request), Assemblycomparator2 will default to use Mamba to install all snakemake workflow rule environments separately.
+If you are not able to [install Apptainer](https://apptainer.org/docs/user/main/quick_start.html#installation-request), Assemblycomparator2 will default to use Mamba to install all snakemake workflow rule environments separately.

 First, you need to install a Conda-based Python3 distribution.
 The recommended choice is [Miniforge](https://github.com/conda-forge/miniforge#install) which not only provides the required Python and Conda commands,